Pinkie-Pyro/tulpaguides/creation/thunderclap-creation.md

  The creation of a tulpa is broken down into various phases.
 Narration, visualization (voice, smell, touch, form, ext.), personality, and imposition.
-The order in which you execute each phase doesn’t exactly matter, although commonly imposition is usually saved for last, and personality is done ﬁrst.
+The order in which you execute each phase doesn't exactly matter, although commonly imposition is usually saved for last, and personality is done rst.

 The order in which I have executed each phase is: